 The town was given the name of Rhodes.

 And there I was, traveling in the 21st century AD, trying to calculate how many centuries and years have passed since this town was established.
-I mean – people with magical powers that did the trident for Poseidon, the Sea god!
-Or nine ships lined up going towards Troy!
+I mean – people with magical powers that did the trident for Poseidon, the Sea god?
+Or nine ships lined up sailing to Troy?
 Just imagine!

-My mobile phone rang… The sound so out of this world.
+My mobile phone rang.
+The sound was so out of this world.
 The world I was in at the moment.
-I have turned it off, didn’t want to disturb the energy of the place, with Colossus looking from above, Phoenicians who introduced the first alphabet here, ships going off to Troy, Dorians setting off their plan for the new city…
+I turned it off, didn’t want to disturb the energy of the place – with Colossus of Rhodes looking from above, Phoenicians who introduced the first alphabet here, ships going off to Troy, and Dorians setting off their plan for the new city.

-How can one react to such a history, and it all happened more then 2,000 years ago.
+How can one react to such a history – it all happened more than 2,000 years ago.
 I didn’t even get to begin reading about the “more recent” events during the Christian era.
-Just stood there in awe, my jaw was dropping!
+I just stood there in awe, my jaw was dropping.

-“If you look towards the line where the sun sets, right from this place at the Rhodes’ harbor, be aware that that is where the 4th-century Christian saint and Greek Bishop of Myra, in Asia Minor, was born.
-You all know him by the name of Saint Nicholas”, our guide said.
+“If you look towards the line where the sun sets, right from the Rhodes’ harbor, be aware that that is where the 4th-century Christian saint and Greek Bishop of Myra in Asia Minor, was born.
+You all know him by the name of Saint Nicholas“, our guide said.

-Oh!
-Turned my head in awe one more time!
+I turned my head in awe one more time.

 The full Rhodes Greece SERIES